jamus/orbitq-explorer/docs/adr/0004-xstate-canvas-machine.md

 **Band-off ordering**: band content is hidden synchronously in the `BAND_TOGGLED(off)` transition action (`deps.hideBand`), before the animation runs.
 The canvas never contracts under live content.

-**Rocket coalescing**: `animating-rockets` accepts `ROCKETS_CHANGED` with `reenter: true`.
+**Rocket coalescing**: `animating-rockets` accepts `ROCKET_SELECTION_CHANGED` with `reenter: true`.
 Rapid rocket changes restart the animation with the latest data rather than queuing independent animations.
 Only one animation runs at a time, always targeting the most recent selection.

 **Separation preempts bands**: entering `animating-separation-on` calls `deps.disableAllBands()` via the `entry` action, clearing both `enabledBands` and `visibleBands`.
 While in `separation-active`, further `BAND_TOGGLED(on)` events are accepted but only stored in `pendingBands` — no animation runs.
 When separation is dismissed, `animating-separation-off` routes to `animating-band-on` if `pendingBands` is non-empty, replaying the queued toggles.

 **Separation persistence across rocket changes**: `context.separationActive` is a boolean flag rather than a structural state.
-When `ROCKETS_CHANGED` fires from `separation-active`, the machine transitions to `animating-rockets`.
+When `ROCKET_SELECTION_CHANGED` fires from `separation-active`, the machine transitions to `animating-rockets`.
 The `onDone` guard checks `context.separationActive` to route back to `separation-active` rather than `idle`, so the separation view is maintained for new rockets.

 The alternative would be a parallel state region — one region for "which animation is running", a second for "is separation on" — which would let the separation concern persist through animation transitions without a flag.
 That's not worth it for a single bit of information read in one guard.
 The cost of parallel states is paid upfront in structural complexity: every event handler in every animation state has to account for the separation region.
 A context flag achieves the same result with almost no overhead.